VCI: Veterinary Council of India - Everything You Need to Know

 • Enhancing programmes: Meets the evolving needs of the profession.

 The veterinary council of India plays a pivotal role in regulating veterinary education and practice, ensuring high standards and ethical conduct.
-For veterinarians seeking financial support for their practice, securing a doctor loan from Bajaj Finance can provide the necessary resources to achieve professional success.
+For veterinarians seeking financial support for their practice, securing a doctor loan or professional loan from Bajaj Finance can provide the necessary resources to achieve professional success.

 Bajaj Finserv app for all your financial needs and goals